Explore Germany and earn money. Provide child care to a screened host family.

 - Placement with a carefully screened family along with a private bedroom and all of your meals.

-- A weekly stipend of €260 (Euros) per month for approximately 30 hours of babysitting.
+- A monthly stipend of €260 (Euros) per month for approximately 30 hours of babysitting.

 - Help and support as needed from GeoVisions’ partner au pair agency.

 - A monthly ticket for public transport or the possibility to use the family’s car.

 - At least one full day off per week (usually the full weekend).

 - Applicants who stay for 12 months have the right of 4 weeks of paid holiday (If you stay for 6 months you receive 2 weeks paid holiday)